Crio-Bytes/Miscellaneous/PhotoFrame Application/README.md

 # Activities

-## Activity 1 : Improving layout in activity_main.xml
+## Activity 1 : Debugging and coding in activity_main.xml
 ### Note that you need to write your own code in place of TODO comments.

 1. Set the value of alpha of the imageview so that the image should not be visible in place of TODO comments.